netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/sslprofile_module.rst

         <div class="ansible-option-cell">

       State of Cipher Redirect.
-If this parameter is set to ENABLED, you can configure an SSL virtual server or service to display meaningful error messages if the SSL handshake fails because of a cipher mismatch between the virtual server or service and the client.
+If this parameter is set to \ :literal:`ENABLED`\ , you can configure an SSL virtual server or service to display meaningful error messages if the SSL handshake fails because of a cipher mismatch between the virtual server or service and the client.

       This parameter is not applicable when configuring a backend profile.